LL1yt/EnergyFlowSwift/instructions.md

 1. **Be Extremely Specific**:

    ```
-   I want to implement the address input field in the address-range module.
+   I want to implement the data preprocessing function in the data-loader module.
    ```

 2. **Provide Full Context**:

    ```
-   This module will be used by the scan-execution module.
-It should validate
+   This module will be used by the model-trainer module.
+It should handle
-   that addresses are in hexadecimal format.
+   tokenization and tensor creation for transformer models.
    ```

 3. **Request Documentation Updates**: